Bobscorn/text-sub/feature_list.md

 - Thrust to Weight Ratio speed calculation

-- energy system. you can only use the thrusters and torpedo launchers that are fully powered by available generation.
+- energy system. you can only use the propellers and torpedo launchers that are fully powered by available generation.